From the Field

 • The widespread damage to water systems in the region has placed millions of children at risk of waterborne diseases like cholera and Hepatitis A, necessitating urgent action to prevent outbreaks.

-• In Syria, children face an increased need for mental health support.
-Even before the earthquake, many children in areas impacted by conflict already showed signs of post-traumatic stress disorder and alarming suicidal thoughts.
+• In Syria, mental health support for children was at high demand.
+Even before the earthquake, many children in conflict-affected areas were already showing signs of post-traumatic stress disorder and alarming suicidal thoughts.

 BACK TO QUESTIONS

-How long has World Vision worked in the Middle East?
+How long has World Vision served in the Middle East region?

 For nearly 40 years, World Vision has served the most vulnerable communities in the Middle East.
 We’re dedicated to improving the lives of children, families, and communities through long-term sustainable development and responding to disasters.